-Heather is Course Lecturer on the MA Art and Science at Central Saint Martins, convenor of the Art/Design and Science Research Group (CSM), and a founding member of LENS community of practice connecting art, design and science researchers (UAL).
-Heather is a Higher Education Academy National Teaching Fellow, and chairs London LASER, a series of talks exploring interconnections between art and science.
+She is Pathway Leader on the MA Art and Science and convenor of the (Art&) Living Systems Lab at Central Saint Martins (University of the Arts London).
+Heather is a Higher Education Academy National Teaching Fellow, regularly consults on interdisciplinary art and science curriculum and chairs London LASER, a regular talks series exploring art and science.

-I am strongly committed to interdisciplinary learning and knowledge exchange.
+In my teaching I am strongly committed to interdisciplinary learning and knowledge exchange.
+I am Pathway Leader on MA Art and Science, an interdisciplinary studio-based course exploring the interconnections between disciplinary forms of knowledge, discovery and creation.
+In addition to my teaching on MA Art and Science, I provide consultation to organisations developing art and science curricula and have published academic papers, books and chapters on the subject.
 I deliver art and science projects with a range of organisations encouraging wider dissemination of creative transdisciplinary practice.
-In addition to my teaching, I provide consultation to organisations developing art and science curricula and have published academic papers, books and chapters on the subject.
-In 2012 I was awarded a Higher Education Academy National Teaching Fellowship.
+In 2012 I was awarded a Higher Education Academy National Teaching Fellowship and in 2016 a UAL Teaching Award.

 Grants and awards